freedomofpress/securedrop/docs/development/updategui_development.rst

 Adding and running test cases
 ------------------------------

-We have Python unittests in the ``test_gui.py`` file.
+We have Python unit tests in the ``test_gui.py`` file.
 Any change in the actual application code will also require adding new test cases or updating the old ones.
-You can run the tests using the following command.
+You can run the tests using the following command:

 ::